The Seiberg-Witten equations and the length spectrum of hyperbolic three-manifolds

 In the present paper, we will be mostly interested in the first eigenvalue $\lambda_1^*$.
 While not much is known in general about this quantity, it has recently attracted attention due to its relationship with a deep conjecture of Bergeron and Venkatesh \cite{BV} regarding the growth of torsion in the cohomology of arithmetic hyperbolic three-manifolds under towers of coverings.
 In our setting, its appearance as a stepping stone is synthesized in the following diagram.

+\begin{remark}It is an interesting question whether there is any relation between Floer homology and the spectrum of the Laplacian on functions (or, equivalently, the spectrum on exact $1$-forms), as the latter is a much better understood quantity.
+While the appearance of $\lambda_1^*$ in our context stems naturally from the geometry of the Seiberg-Witten equations, we do not know of any interesting relation between the latter and the spectrum of the Laplacian of functions. \end{remark}

-Before discussing such relationship, let us point out another of its applications. \begin{thm} For the hyperbolic three-manifolds from the Hodgson-Weeks census listed in Table \ref{table2}, we can provide precise numerical bounds for the value of $\lambda_1^*$. \end{thm} \begin{remark}It is interesting to compare these computations with the case of the first eigenvalue of functions (or, equivalently, on closed $1$-forms).
+Before discussing the relationship between $\lambda_1^\ast$ and the Seiberg-Witten equations, let us point out another of its applications. \begin{teor} For the hyperbolic three-manifolds from the Hodgson-Weeks census listed in Table \ref{table2}, the precise numerical bounds for $\lambda_1^*$ enumerated in that table hold true. \end{teor} \begin{remark} One should compare these computations with the case of the first eigenvalue on functions.
 While there are some numerical results in the latter case (especially in the astrophysics literature, see \cite{Ino}, \cite{CS}), these are based on heuristic computations.
 As we will see, a key input in the proof of Theorem \ref{Thm2} is given by the computations of the topological invariants arising from Seiberg-Witten theory. \end{remark}

-The estimate in the diagram above uses the following refinement of the main theorem of \cite{Lin} as one key input.
-See also \S \ref{SW} for a more detailed discussion. \begin{thm} Let $Y$ be a hyperbolic rational homology three-sphere.
-If the Seiberg-Witten equations admit an irreducible solution, then $\lambda_1^*\leq 2$. \end{thm} On the other hand, the relationship between hyperbolic geometry and spectral geometry is provided by a specialization of the celebrated Selberg trace formula, which provides, for a Lie group $G$ and a lattice $\Gamma$ in it, a link between geometry and spectral theory (which can be thought as a non-abelian generalization of the classical Poisson summation formula).
-For simplicity, consider first the case of a compact surface $X$ equipped with a hyperbolic metric, which corresponds to $G=\mathrm{PSL}(2;\mathbb{R})$ and $\Gamma=\pi_1(X)$.
-In this case, it was proved by Selberg (see \cite{Hej}) that once we label the eigenvalues
+The passage from lower bounds on $\lambda_1^\ast$ to the Seiberg-Witten equations relies upon the following refinement of the main theorem of \cite{Lin} as one key input.
+See also \S \ref{SW} for a more detailed discussion.

+\begin{teor} Let $Y$ be rational homology three-sphere equipped with a hyperbolic metric.
+If $\lambda_1^*> 2$, then for any spin$^c$ structure the Seiberg-Witten equations (for sufficiently small perturbations) do not admit irreducible solutions. \end{teor} On the other hand, the relationship between hyperbolic geometry and spectral geometry is provided by a specialization of the celebrated Selberg trace formula, which provides, for a Lie group $G$ and a lattice $\Gamma$ in it, a link between geometry and spectral theory (which can be thought as a non-abelian generalization of the classical Poisson summation formula).
+For simplicity, consider first the more familiar context of a closed hyperbolic surface $X,$ which corresponds to $G=\mathrm{PSL}_2(\mathbb{R})$ and $\Gamma=\pi_1(X)$.
+In this case, it was proven by Selberg (see \cite{Hej}) that once we label the eigenvalues with repetitions